Canon 200D vs 1DX

 The Canon EOS 200D (called Canon SL2 in some regions) and the Canon EOS-1D X are two digital cameras that were revealed to the public, respectively, in June 2017 and October 2011.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-C (200D) and a full frame (1DX) sensor.
-The 200D has a resolution of 24 megapixel, whereas the 1DX provides 17.9 MP.
+The 200D has a resolution of 24 megapixels, whereas the 1DX provides 17.9 MP.

-Body comparison: Canon 200D vs Canon 1D X
+Body comparison: Canon 200D vs 1DX

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 1D X is considerably larger (134 percent) than the Canon 200D.
 Moreover, the 1DX is substantially heavier (242 percent) than the 200D.
 It is noteworthy in this context that the 1DX is splash and dust-proof, while the 200D does not feature any corresponding weather-sealing.